Henry Trewhitt

-Henry Lane "Hank" Trewhitt (April 17, 1927, in Cleveland, Tennessee – January 23, 2003, in Albuquerque, New Mexico) was an American author and journalist.
+Henry Lane "Hank" Trewhitt (April 17, 1927, in Cleveland, Tennessee – January 23, 2003, in Albuquerque, New Mexico) was an American journalist and author.

 Early life and education

 Trewhitt was born on April 17, 1927, on a farm in Cleveland, Tennessee.
 He received his journalism degree from the University of New Mexico in 1949.
 Soon after graduating, he worked for the Santa Fe New Mexican, where he covered the development of the first thermonuclear bomb at Los Alamos National Laboratory.
-At the age of 25, he won a Nieman Fellowship to Harvard University, making him the youngest person to do so at the time.
+At the age of 25, he became the youngest individual to be awarded a Nieman Fellowship at the time.

 Career

 Trewhitt worked for the Baltimore Sun as the chief of their Bonn, Germany bureau from 1957 to 1967, and then worked as a diplomatic and White House correspondent for Newsweek until 1974, when he returned to the Sun, this time becoming its diplomatic correspondent.
 In 1971, he published McNamara: His Ordeal in the Pentagon, a book about Defense Secretary Robert McNamara.
 The book was based on Trewhitt's experiences covering the United States Department of Defense for Newsweek in 1965.
 He was a panel journalist at two presidential debates: a Ford-Carter debate in 1976 and the second Reagan-Mondale debate of 1984.
 He was a frequent panelist on PBS's Washington Week In Review for 20 years.
 In the 1980s, he worked as the deputy managing editor for international affairs at U.S. News & World Report, in which capacity he defended the magazine's correspondent Nicholas Daniloff after Daniloff was arrested in the USSR.
 In 1989, he retired from U.S. News & World Report to become a professor of journalism at the University of New Mexico, where he taught until 1997 and continued to coach students until his death in 2003.
 In 1996, he received the University of New Mexico's James F. Zimmerman Award.